techidaily/site-games-able/source/_posts/the-functionality-of-xboxs-online-gaming-service.md

  All in all, Xbox Cloud Gaming is an excellent addition for anyone who loves playing Xbox games.
 If you're frequently away from your Xbox, or you don't own a console whatsoever, then be sure to give Xbox Cloud Gaming a shot.
 As long as your internet is stable enough, the service is a great way to game on the go.

  However, if you're not married to Microsoft's hardware, the lack of options to play your games the way you want to can be disappointing.
-If you want to cloud game with your keyboard and mouse, I'd recommend the[Nvidia GeForce Now](https://www.makeuseof.com/reasons-why-use-nvidia-geforce-now/) service instead; it's a lot more accommodating in terms of what you want to use to play your games.
+If you want to cloud game with your keyboard and mouse, I'd recommend the [Nvidia GeForce Now](https://www.makeuseof.com/reasons-why-use-nvidia-geforce-now/) service instead; it's a lot more accommodating in terms of what you want to use to play your games.

 <ins class="adsbygoogle"